Bonelli's eagle: Other birds

 Other medium-sized birds are taken widely by Bonelli's eagles.
-A surprisingly popular dietary choice in western Europe was for yellow-legged gulls (Larus michahellis), weighing an estimated 1119 g.
-In the 2724 prey items in Provence, France, this gull was second only to the rabbit in number, comprising 14.6% of the diet.
-Other gulls are readily taken by Bonelli's eagles as well as wide diversity of other water birds, including rails, stone curlews, lapwings, sandpipers, tubenoses, cormorants and herons.
+A popular dietary choice in western Europe was yellow-legged gulls (Larus michahellis), weighing an estimated 1119 g.
+In the 2,724 prey items in Provence, this gull was second only to the rabbit in number, comprising 14.6% of the diet.
+Other gulls are taken by Bonelli's eagles as well as wide diversity of other water birds, including rails, Eurasian stone-curlew, northern lapwing, sandpipers, tubenoses, cormorants and herons.
 Water birds taken Bonelli's eagles may vary in size from wading birds as small as 48 g common sandpiper (Acitis hypoleucos) and diving birds as small as 174 g little grebes (Tachybaptus ruficollis) to those as large as adults of 3.18 kg painted storks (Ciconia leucocephala), 3.31 kg greylag goose (Anser anser) (though reportedly taken while injured by buckshot in India), and 5.5 kg common crane (Grus grus).
 Corvids, of a dozen or more species and up to the size of the 1.1 kg common raven (Corvus corax), are taken in considerable numbers in differing parts of the range.

-In Provence, France, Eurasian magpie (Pica pica) and western jackdaw (Corvus monedula) made up 10.17% and 9.95% of the diet respectively.
+In Provence, Eurasian magpie (Pica pica) and western jackdaw (Corvus monedula) made up 10.17% and 9.95% of the diet respectively.
 In Portugal, Eurasian jay comprised 7.5% by number but only 2.7% of the biomass.
-Corvids were the leading prey for Bonelli's eagles in Georgia, with the Eurasian magpie comprising 12.3% of the diet (though largely young were reportedly taken) and carrion crows (Corvus corone) making up a further 10.76%.
-In the Aegeans of Greece, carrion crows comprised 14.1% of the prey by number and 8.8% of the biomass, while south of Turkey in Cyprus, western jackdaw comprised 7.6% of the foods.
-Other assorted avian prey groups taken in usually smaller numbers include cuckoos, swifts, bustards, nightjars, bee-eaters, rollers, hoopoes. woodpeckers and parrots.
-Among passerines, which are usually quite secondary besides corvids, they've been known to hunt various larks (up to nearly 11% of the diet in Georgia), shrikes, swallows, accentors, Old World flycatchers (at least 10 different species), thrushes, pipits, starlings, buntings, finches and Old world sparrows.
-In total, some 130 bird species may be taken and birds as a whole almost always form the most ample part of the diet compared to other classes: 69.5% and 80.97% of the biomass in the south of France, 67.7% in Georgia and 62.6% in Catalonia, Spain.
+Corvids were the main prey for Bonelli's eagles in Georgia, with the Eurasian magpie comprising 12.3% of the diet, though largely young were reportedly taken, and carrion crows (Corvus corone) making up a further 10.76%.
+In the Aegean islands, carrion crows comprised 14.1% of the prey by number and 8.8% of the biomass, while south of Turkey in Cyprus, western jackdaw comprised 7.6% of the foods.
+Other avian prey groups taken in usually smaller numbers include cuckoos, swifts, bustards, European nightjar, European bee-eater, European roller, Eurasian hoopoe, woodpeckers, parrots, and various larks, swallows, Iberian grey shrike, accentors, at least 10 Old World flycatcher species, thrushes, pipits, starlings, buntings, finches and house sparrows.
+In total, about 130 bird species may be taken and birds as a whole almost always form the most ample part of the diet compared to other classes: 69.5% and 80.97% of the biomass in the south of France, 67.7% in Georgia and 62.6% in Catalonia.